 This is a premier Institute that produces frozen semen doses of indigenous exotic and crossbreed cattle bulls and Murrah buffalo bulls for use in artificial insemination.
-The institute also provides training in frozen semen technology to technical officers of the State Governments and acts as a center for testing
+The institute also provides training in frozen semen technology to technical officers of the State Governments and acts as a center for testing the indigenously manufactured frozen semen.
+The Institute has started conducting training programs in Frozen Semen Processing technology (3 weeks), Laboratory techniques for evaluation and quality control of frozen semen (2 weeks), and andrological aspects of bull breeding soundness (3 weeks).

-6.7.3.
 National Project for Cattle and Buffalo Breeding (NPCBB)

-A National Project for Cattle and Buffalo breeding as a Centrally Sponsored Scheme with allocation of Rs.
-402 crores for the first phase has been launched in the country with effect from October 2000.
-This Project envisages 100% grant-in-aid for various cattle and buffalo breeding activities and to ensure sustain ability of operations as well as quality in breeding inputs and services.
+A National Project for Cattle and Buffalo breeding as a Centrally Sponsored Scheme with allocation of ₹ 402 crores for the first phase has been launched in the country with effect from October 2000.
+This Project envisages 100% grantin-aid for various cattle and buffalo breeding activities and to ensure sustain ability of operations as well as quality in breeding inputs and services.